 W.C.
-Mayer, civic chairman of the Forest Hills Association, has the assurance from the commissioner of highways of Queens that the repairs of city owned streets had been placed on the calendar.
-The Cord Meyer Company is to repair the privately owned streets on the north
+Mayer, civic chairman of the Forest Hills Asses ciation, has the assurance from the commissioner of highways of Queens that the repairs of city owned street had been placed on the calendar.
+The Cord Meyer Company is to repair the privately owned streets on the north side of the tracks.

-Mr. Mayer as a member of the governing board of the Community Council, has the promise from the department of street cleaning of the city that every effort is being made to eliminate all odors from the Flushing meadow tump.
+Mr. Mayer as a member of the governing board of Community Council, has the promise from the department of street cleaning of the city that every effort is being made to eliminate all odors from the Flushing meadow dump.
 Paper will be disposed of in incinerators and will not be brought to the Flushing dump.
-By the generous use of disinfectants, odors will be done away with and small fires will be extinguished by sprinklers, so that the small fires will be extinguished by sprinklers, so that the residents of Forest Hills ought not to be bothered this summer by the smoke or odor nuisances.
+By the generouse of disinfectants, odors will be done away with a small fires will be extinguished by sprinklers, so that residents of Forest Hills ought not to be bothered the summer by the smoke or odor nuisances.